Can you learn how to read piano music in shapes and patterns and not just by analyzing notes?

 When starting to read music, all beginner pianists have to learn the names of the notes.
 It’s also important to learn how to count note values and the rhythm.

-But it’s also important to understand that when actually playing and practicing; trying to decode each note name as you play, as well as trying to count the exact value of a note- will actually stop you from playing well.
+But, it’s also important to understand that when actually playing and practicing; trying to decode each note name as you play, as well as trying to count the exact value of a note- will actually stop you from playing well.

-This is where another kind of note reading comes in handy, and which we'll be using to read piano music more fluently in the longer run.
+This is where another kind of note reading comes in handy, and which we'll actually be using to read piano music more fluently in the longer run.

-A melody is in essence pitch and rhythm combined.
+A melody is, in essence, pitch and rhythm combined.

-then the rhythm (stems, flags or beams and rests etc.):
+After that, the rhythm (stems, flags or beams and rests etc.):